Dillie Keane: Theatre and Fascinating Aïda

 Keane continued her acting career, including touring versions of Dancing at Lughnasa and Charley's Aunt, Juno and the Paycock at the Leicester Haymarket; The Plough and the Stars at the West Yorkshire Playhouse in Leeds; Accommodating Eva at the King's Head Theatre in Islington and Present Laughter at Birmingham Repertory Theatre.
 She was included in the premiere production of The Vagina Monologues in Dublin in 2002.
-She appeared with Kit and The Widow in Tomfoolery during 2005 and in the premiere one night only staging of a new musical version of Little Women at the Theatre Royal, Drury Lane.
+She appeared with Kit and The Widow in Tomfoolery in 2005 and in the premiere one night only staging of a new musical version of Little Women at the Theatre Royal, Drury Lane.